 - Identify critical barriers in state and federal licensing policies, rules, and regulations that interfere with the development of high-quality assessment, treatment, and recovery services for youth and young adults with SUD or SUD/COD.

 Contact a Seven Challenges provider in New Hampshire:

 - PORTSMOUTH/EXETER: Seacoast Mental Health, smhc-nh.com, Contact Admissions Staff: (603) 431-6703

 - NEWTON/DOVER: Live Free Recovery, livefreerecovery.com, Contact Bob Faghan: (603) 702-2461

 - NASHUA: Greater Nashua Mental Health, gnmhc.org, Contact Jan Trudo: (603) 889-6147 x3258, Seven Challenges info

 - STRAFFORD COUNTY: Community Partners, communitypartnersnh.org, Contact Amanda Seavey: (603) 516-9300

 - LACONIA/PLYMOUTH: Lakes Region Mental Health Center, lrmhc.org, Contact Chelsea Lemke: (603) 524-1100, email@example.com

 - MANCHESTER: The Mental Health Center of Greater Manchester, mhcgm.org, Contact Jeanna Still: (603) 668-4111 x6436

-To access NH's system for finding substance misuse treatment and more information, please go to the NH Doorway portal.
+To find substance misuse treatment and more information, please go to the NH Doorway portal.